-Group 31 December 2019 RM'000 31 December 2018 RM'000 Cost At 1 January Addition Renovation work Revaluation 23,290 - 324 156 330 20,000 968 1,992 At 31 December 23,770 23,290
+Group 31 December 2020 RM'000 31 December 2019 RM'000 Cost At 1 January Addition Renovation work Revaluation 23,770 - 126 34 23,290 - 324 156 At 31 December 23,930 23,770

-Included in investment property is an apartment at Cheras, Kuala Lumpur and a factory building in Jenjarom, Selangor, which was acquired during the year.
+Included in investment property is an apartment at Cheras, Kuala Lumpur and a factory building in Jenjarom, Selangor.

-The fair value of the investment property at 31 December 2019 has been arrived at on the basis of a valuation carried out at that date by the Directors.
+The fair value of the investment property at 31 December 2020 has been arrived at on the basis of a valuation carried out at that date by the Directors.
 The fair value was determined based on the market comparable approach that reflects recent transaction prices for similar properties.
 In estimating the fair value of the properties, the highest and best use of the properties is their current use.